biocore/qiime/doc/tutorials/tutorial.rst

    * Sample ct min/max/mean: 146 / 150 / 148.11

-To ensure that a random subset of sequences is selected from each sample, we chose to select 110 sequences from each sample (75% of the smallest sample, though this value is only a guideline), which is designated by the "-e" option when running the workflow script.
-In the :file:`custom_parameters.txt` file, we can set the number of iterations at the depth we set when running this workflow script (i.e. 110), as follows:
+To ensure that a random subset of sequences is selected from each sample, we chose to select 110 sequences from each sample (75% of the smallest sample, though this value is only a guideline), which is designated by the "-e" option when running the workflow script (see below).
+In the :file:`custom_parameters.txt` file, we set the number of jackknife replicates as follows:

 .. note::

 	* # Multiple Rarefactions
 	* multiple_rarefactions_even_depth:num-reps 20

-This generates 20 subsets of the available data by random sampling, simulating a smaller sampling effort (110 sequences in each sample).
+This generates 20 subsets of the available data, each subset a simulation of a smaller sequencing effort (110 sequences in each sample, as defined below).

 We then calculate the distance matrix for each jackknifed dataset, using `beta_diversity.py <./scripts/beta_diversity.html>`_ as before, but now in batch mode, which results in 20 distance matrix files written to the :file:`wf_jack/unweighted_unifrac/rare_dm/` and :file:`wf_jack/weighted_unifrac/rare_dm/` directories.
 Each of those is then used as the basis for UPGMA clustering, using `upgma_cluster.py <./scripts/upgma_cluster.html>`_ in batch mode and written to the :file:`wf_jack/unweighted_unifrac/rare_upgma/` and :file:`wf_jack/weighted_unifrac/rare_upgma/` directories.